Schwartzbard trial: Schwartzbard

-Witness for the prosecution

-Several former Ukrainian officers testified for the prosecution, including Pavlo Shandruk, General Mykola Shapoval, and Oleksandr Shulhin.
-Over 200 documents were produced that asserted Petlura and his government attempted to stop antisemitic aggression.
-A 20-page testimony was read by E. Dobkovsky that Mikhail Volodin was an agent of the State Political Directorate (GPU) with access to large sums of money and that he had approached Dobkovsky and told him that he had helped in the assassination.

-Witnesses for the defense
+Witnesses

 A notable witness for the defense was Haia Greenberg (aged 29) who survived the Proskuriv pogroms where she had worked as a nurse for the Danish Red Cross.
 She never said Petliura personally participated in the event, but named other soldiers, who said they were directed by Petliura.
 Torres, however, decided not to call on most of the other 80 witnesses he had prepared for Schwartzbard's defense.
-Instead, he took a calculated risk and delivered only a short speech.
+Instead, he took a calculated risk and delivered only a short speech, invoking the French Revolution.I demand a full acquittal for my client.
+I demand it in the name of the French Revolution, in the name of our nation who died in the World War; in the name of humanity and of the prestige of France, at whom the whole world is looking.
+The French Revolution first gave emancipation to the Jewish people.
+The Jews have always been grateful to France.
+Don't darken those feelings.
+Not only the fate of Schwartzbard, but the prestige of France rests with you, gentlemen of the jury."Torres later remarked that had Schwartzbard been found guilty, France would have lost all meaning:"If I had not been heard, France would have been no longer France and Paris would have been no longer Paris."

 Outcome

-The acquittal set Schwartzbard free but awarded damages of one franc each to Mme.
-Petliura, widow of the slain General, and to M. Petliura, his brother.
+The jury deliberated for only 35 minutes before acquitting Schwartzbard, whom they viewed as innocent "before God and their conscience."
+Following the verdict, someone in the courtroom chanted "Vive la France," and the entire courtroom started chanting.
+Not only was Schwartzbard acquitted, but Petliura's family was ordered to pay for the costs of the trial.
+The jury rewarded one franc in compensation to Petliura's widow and brother.
+Schwartzbard became seen by fellow Jews as a heroic avenger of the victims of the pogroms.

 Time reported that the outcome of the trial gripped all Europe and was regarded by the Jews as establishing proof of the horrors perpetrated against their co-religionists in Ukraine under the dictatorship of Simon Petliura; radical opinion rejoiced, but the conservatives saw justice flouted and the decorum of the French courts immeasurably impaired.